krystaltkh/dsa4262-proj-pairofjeans/README.md

 ```
 sudo Rscript do_prediction.R trained_rf.rds sample_data.csv
 ```
 Once the script completes, the predictions are saved as a file titled predictions.csv.
+The predictions.csv file contains (transcript_id, position, segment and predicted_label) for each row in the sample data.
 To view the file from the terminal, run
 ```
 vi predictions.csv
 ```